 Federal and State Laws on Wage and Hour Violations in New York

 There are federal and state laws that protect individuals from wage-hour violations and unfair treatment in the workplace.
 For New York State, in particular, the Labor Law Section 191 of the NYLL mandates that all manual workers get paid “weekly and not later than seven calendar days after the end of the week in which the wages are earned.”
 Additionally, in July 2021, the state laws were amended to ensure greater job security to New York City fast-food workers who are now “for cause” employees.
 With this change, fast-food employers can only terminate their workers with a “just cause”.
 Furthermore, employers are required to grant their employees up to a thirty-day probationary period and prove that they have violated the written just cause requirements before they can be discharged.
 With state and federal laws on fair labor practices that are in place, employees are entitled to their rights and can file complaints when and if these regulations are being violated by their employer.

 Seek Legal Assistance Today

-If your employer has refused to pay your earned wages on time, seek assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer has refused to pay your earned wages on time, seek assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 If you’re looking for an unpaid wages and overtime attorney, our staff can help you either in New York or New Jersey.